russianvivi/bc2rome/README.md

 ```
 sudo docker container kill
 ```
-## Accessing-Server
+## Accessing-Server (Client)
 It's essential to ensure that you have the latest game update installed and Project Rome.
 Project Rome can be downloaded from the following link: Download Project Rome.

 After downloading Project Rome, follow these steps:

    Unzip the downloaded file to extract its contents.
    Locate the file named dinput8.dll from the extracted files.
    Place the dinput8.dll file into your game directory.

 ## Game-Server-Configuration